vol0s/ais/README.md

   - [X] sway-violet-rice
   - [ ] sway-dracula-rice

 It also will install several applications.
 Like Spotify, Joplin or Bitwarden.
-It's recommended to modify the script and add the utilities you want.
+It's recommended to modify the `acs` script and add the utilities you want.

 ```bash
 ./acs
 ```
-### APS [Arch Pentest Script] Pentesting
+### APS [Arch Pentest Script] Pentesting :mag:

 This script will set a full pentest environment for our Arch-Linux installation. ### WORK IN PROGRESS ###

 ```bash
 ./aps
 ```
-## Roadmap
+## Roadmap :calendar:

 - [ ] AIS [Arch Install Script]
 - [ ] ACS [Arch Config Script]
 - [ ] APS [Arch Pentest Script]

-## Thanx helmuthdu
+## Thanx helmuthdu :kissing_heart:

 I've gathered lots of inspiration from helmuthdu's (<a href="https://github.com/helmuthdu/aui">aui</a>) in preparation for making my own scripts, please consider sending him a small Paypal donation at helmuthdu@gmail.com :)